-Change in spouse's employment: If one spouse ends his or her employment with the Company, such individual is eligible for coverage as a dependent (if he or she waives coverage under the Company's health benefits).
+Change in Spouse's employment: If one Spouse ends his or her employment with the Company, the Spouse who changed his or her employment is eligible for coverage as a dependent (if he or she waives coverage under the Company's health benefits).
 However if an employee is discharged for gross misconduct he or she cannot be covered as a dependent of the active employee.

-Spouse not eligible for full benefits: During the one-month waiting period required to be eligible for benefits, the new employee may be covered as the spouse of the active employee who already has benefits.
+Spouse not eligible for full benefits: During the one-month waiting period required to be eligible for benefits, the new employee may be covered as the Spouse of the active employee who already has benefits.

-Spouse on leave of absence: For leaves such as a personal leave of absence, when Company-provided benefits terminate, a spouse on a leave of absence may continue to purchase coverage as an employee on leave or elect to be covered as the dependent of the actively working spouse, but not both.
+Spouse on leave of absence: For leaves such as a personal leave of absence, when Company-provided benefits terminate, a Spouse on a leave of absence may continue to purchase coverage as an employee on leave or elect to be covered as the dependent of the actively working Spouse, but not both.

-The actively working spouse's health coverage determines the health benefit coverage for all dependents.
-Because a leave of absence is a Life Event (see Life Events), the actively working spouse may make changes to his or her other coverages.
+The actively working Spouse's health coverage determines the health benefit coverage for all dependents.
+Because a leave of absence is a Life Event (see Life Events), the actively working Spouse may make changes to his or her other coverages.

-The actively working spouse may elect to:
+The actively working Spouse may elect to:

-- Add the spouse on leave as a dependent
+- Add the Spouse on leave as a dependent

 - Cover only eligible dependent children

-- Cover both the spouse and children.
+- Cover both the Spouse and children.